On this page

 Why it matters

-• If approved, receive the green card by mail.
+- If approved, receive a green card by mail.

 Verification

-This guide is derived from official USCIS instructions for I-485 and is updated when form editions or filing rules change.
-Always verify current requirements at the official USCIS website.
+#This guide is based on official USCIS instructions for I-485 and is updated with changes in form editions or filing rules.
+Always check the official USCIS website for the latest requirements.

 Visual references